boulouk/firedex/README.md

 - experimental-framework -> numpy, requests (add the Mininet project as a dependency)
 - sdn-controller -> ryu, decorator (mark the _application_ directory as _Sources Root_, add the NetworkX project as a dependency)
 - firedex-coordinator-service -> flask, numpy, cvxpy, requests

-## Installing - Alternative 2
-Download the FireDeX repository and the [FireDeX Virtual Machine](xxx).
-Then, import the FireDeX.vbox file in VirtualBox and launch the Virtual Machine.

-Note:
-username = firedex
-password = firedex

 ## Running - FireDeX static
 Run PyCharm (file _PY_CHARM_HOME/bin/pycharm.sh_) as root (sudo) and open the following projects in the _firedex-static_ directory: